Farama-Foundation/Minari/docs/content/dataset_standards.md

 </ul>
 </div>

-In the case where, for example, the observation space is a relatively complex `Dict` space with the following definition:
+In the case where, the observation space is a relatively complex `Dict` space with the following definition:
 ```
 spaces.Dict(
     {